recursivelycurious/essays/docs/index.md

 ## Errata

 Please [create an issue](https://github.com/recursivelycurious/essays/issues) if you believe an essay requires a correction.
-Any necessary corrections will be made and attributed if you wish, however, this repository does not currently accept pull/merge requests.
+Civil, well reasoned, and evidence based request for correction or revision is welcomed.
+Factual corrections will be made, however, editorial disagreements may not result in any change of the published material, though the issue will be present for all to review.
+Modifications of the content will point to the issue in question and include any appropriate attribution as requested or as appropriate to any revision.
+This repository does not currently accept pull/merge requests.
 If you would like to collaborate on a written project, or on a coding project, please likewise open an issue and specify a preferred channel of communication if desired.

 ## Acknowledgements